AP source: Biden to announce 2020 bid on Thursday

 Biden, Schaitberger argued, is better positioned to win in the Midwest, which flocked to Trump, than other Democrats in the primary.

-Associated Press writers Marc Levy in Harrisburg, Pennsylvania, and Thomas Beaumont in Des Moines, Iowa, contributed to this report.
+Associated Press writers Marc Levy in Harrisburg, Pennsylvania, and Hunter Woodall in Manchester, N.H., contributed to this report.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.